-Gnocchi is a classic Italian pasta that is made with a combination of flour, egg yolks, salt, and potatoes.
-We used to enjoy it all of the time until we went gluten free.
+Gnocchi is a traditional Italian pasta made with flour, egg yolks, salt, and potatoes.
+We used to enjoy it often—until our family went gluten-free.
+Since regular gnocchi contains wheat, we went without it for years.

 Ingredient Notes: